duydo/duydo.github.io/content/post/elasticsearch-searching-data-flow.md

 Elasticsearch executes searches in phases known informally as **scatter**, **search**, **gather**, and **merge**.

 ### Phase 1: Scatter
 The client makes a search request to the cluster, a coordinator node in the cluster takes the request to process.
 Based on the index's information, the coordinator node routes the search request to all data nodes which contain index's data.

 ### Phase 2: Search
 Each data node, which received the search request in "Phase 1", parses the request to check if any query clauses in search query needs to be applied *text analysis process*.
-If `yes`, the text analysis is get stared.
-Finally, the data node execute the search on every segment of index's shards.
+If `yes`, the text analysis processing gets started.
+Finally, the data node executes the search request on every segment of the index's shards.

 ### Phase 3: Gather & Merge
 The coordinator node in "Phase 1" gathers all search results from the data nodes that it routed the search request to.